 A: COVID-19 is thought to spread mainly through close contact from person-to-person.
 Some people without symptoms may be able to spread the virus.
 We are still learning about how the virus spreads and the severity of illness it causes.
 The CDC has additional information on how COVID-19 spreads.

 A: The best way to prevent illness is to avoid being exposed to the virus.
-CDC recommends everyday preventive actions to help prevent the spread of respiratory diseases.
+The CDC recommends everyday preventive actions to help prevent the spread of respiratory diseases.
+They include:

-CDC recommends washing your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.
-If soap and water are not available, CDC recommends using an alcohol-based hand sanitizer that contains at least 60 percent alcohol.
+- Wash your hands often with plain soap and water.
+The CDC recommends washing your hands often with soap and water for at least 20 seconds, especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.
+If soap and water are not available, the CDC recommends using an alcohol-based hand sanitizer that contains at least 60 percent alcohol.
+Learn more about safely using hand sanitizer.

 People with COVID-19 should receive supportive care to help relieve symptoms.
 People with mild symptoms are able to recover at home.
 If you experience a medical emergency such as trouble breathing, call 911 and let the operator know you may have COVID-19.
 Never take a prescription medicine or drug if it is not prescribed for you by your doctor for your health condition.